OliverHi/RGBW-Controller/README.md

 ## Project frozen/final
 This project is done from my side.
 It has been working for years but I switched to another solution so I won't update this anymore.
 Feel free to send me Pull Requests though if you want anything updated or fork this repo.

+If you are looking for a replacement follow me on [my blog](https://thesmarthomejourney.com/blog/) to see my current solution.